4 min read

 Voracious readers and book-loving couples will definitely feel like they’re in the middle of a storybook with this kind of proposal.
 You can make a secret compartment in a book relatively easily or get down on one knee in the middle of a whimsical library.
 These are just a few ideas that can tie in your partner’s favorite piece of literature to an event they will cherish for a lifetime.

 If surprises are your thing, you can’t go wrong with a covert, unexpected proposal.
-We love using a totally typical, everyday act, such as ordering takeout as your proposal setup.
-Whether in the fortune cookie, typed onto the bottom of the receipt or written in a pizza box, you know this one proposal will steal your future spouse’s heart.
-Afterwards, be ready to celebrate your engagement with your favorite beer, wine or cocktail!
+We love using a typical, everyday act such as ordering takeout as your proposal setup.
+Whether in the fortune cookie, typed onto the bottom of the receipt, or written in a pizza box, you know this one proposal will steal your future spouse’s heart.
+Afterward, be ready to celebrate your engagement with your favorite beer, wine, or cocktail!

 Ugh, is there anything sweeter than a romantic picnic?
 Pack the basket with all your favorite foods and a nice bottle of champagne and head out somewhere scenic.
 Whether it be a pretty, open field of wildflowers or the top of a mountain, a picnic proposal makes for some awesome photos and even better memories.
 This is another situation where it would be good to have a photographer hiding out waiting!

 Do you have a friend who does photography?
 Plan to be models for the day with your significant other while posing for your photographer friend.
 You can do as much or as little as you want.
 Have your friend come over and take some shots in your backyard or find some unique spots around your town and incorporate some wardrobe changes.
 This proposal idea is perfect because you don’t have to worry about catching the moment on camera since you’re already taking pics!